hou27/blockchain_go/README.md

-  getbalance -address ADDRESS - Get balance of ADDRESS createwallet - Create your Wallet showaddresses - Show all addresses startnode -minenode ADDRESS - Start a node with NODE_ID
+  getbalance -address ADDRESS - Get balance of ADDRESS createwallet - Create your Wallet showaddresses - Show all addresses startnode -minenode ADDRESS - Start a node with NODE_ID.
+If there is a minenode flag, that node will be minenode
 ```

 - Proof-of-Work